 - Wash your hair with the appropriate shampoo.

 - Trim off the split end.

 - Hydrate hair as much as you can.

 - Avoid or minimize heat styling.

-- Use a leave-in conditioner that contains UV protection (this protects your hair from future damage of the sun)
+- Use a leave-in conditioner that contains UV protection (this protects your hair from future damage from the sun)

-- Give the hair more than enough time before colouring again.
+- Give the hair more than enough time before coloring again.

 4. Heat Styling

-It’s not a new thing that flat irons, heat dryer, curling iron, and other styling tools that make use of heat to work can damage hair.
+It’s not new that flat irons, heat dryers, curling iron, and other styling tools that use heat to work can damage hair.

 What you read above is not all; the signs may be more depending on your hair type, porosity, and level of damage done.